Johnny Torrio: Move to Chicago

-Torrio was the nephew of Victoria Moresco, the wife and business partner of "Big Jim" Colosimo, who had become the owner of more than 100 brothels in Chicago.
-According to Laurence Bergreen, "Torrio is [also] described as Colosimo’s nephew, but in the absence of any evidence to confirm the relationship, it is more likely their kinship was spiritual rather than familial".

-In 1909, Colosimo invited Torrio to Chicago to deal with extortion demands from the Black Hand.
-Torrio eliminated the extortionists and stayed on; he ran Colosimo's operations and organized the criminal muscle needed to deal with threats to them.
+By 1909, Torrio moved to Chicago.
+"Big Jim" Colosimo, who had become head of a burgeoning vice empire in Chicago is reputed to have invited him to the city to help him deal with Black Hand extortionists.
+After doing so, Torrio became a top lieutenant in Colosimo's organization, rising to underboss by 1914.

 In 1919, Al Capone arrived in Chicago and started working as a bouncer and bartender at one of the Colosimo gang establishments, the Four Deuces at 2222 S. Wabash Street.

 Colosimo murder

 When Prohibition went into effect in 1920, Torrio pushed for the gang to enter into bootlegging, but Colosimo stubbornly refused.
-In March 1920, Colosimo secured an uncontested divorce from Moresco.
+In March 1920, Colosimo secured an uncontested divorce from Victoria Moresco.
 A month later, he and Dale Winter eloped to West Baden Springs, Indiana.
 Upon their return, he bought a home on the South Side.
-On May 11, 1920, Torrio called and told Colosimo that a shipment was about to arrive at his restaurant.
-Colosimo drove there to await it, but instead, he was shot in an ambush and killed.
-Frankie Yale had allegedly traveled from New York to Chicago and personally killed longtime gang boss Colosimo at the behest of Chicago Outfit friends Torrio and Capone.
+On May 11, 1920, Colosimo drove to Colosimo's Cafe to meet an associate he had never met before.
+He was shot and killed a few minutes after entering the restaurant by a gunman hiding in the cloak room.
+A bullet entered Colosimo's brain, behind his right ear.
+Contract killer Frankie Yale had allegedly traveled from New York to Chicago and personally killed longtime gang boss Colosimo at the behest of Torrio.
 Although suspected by Chicago police, Yale was never officially charged.
-Colosimo was allegedly murdered because he stood in the way of his gang making bootlegging profits, having "gone soft" as a result of his marriage to Winter.
-Al Capone has also been suggested as the gunman.
-Colosimo's ex-wife, unhappy with the financial arrangements of the divorce, is also theorized to have arranged the murder.
+Colosimo was allegedly murdered because he stood in the way of his gang making bootlegging profits, having "gone soft" after his marriage with Winter.